 Prerequisite: MKT 201

 A key factor for success in the business world is the ability to sell products, services, personal capabilities, ideas, and/or solutions to problems.
-This course focuses on understanding and practicing the consultative selling process, including prospecting, preparing, presenting, determining objections, handling objections, and closing a sale.
-The course consists of learning sales principles and practicing these through role-playing.
+For example, upon graduation, obtaining a job in the profession of choice will be a top priority.
+The success or failure of this process will depend on the ability to sell a future, prospective employer on one’s abilities to meet a company’s needs and adapt to a company’s culture.
+This course will focus on understanding and practicing the consultative selling process.
+Students will gain an understanding of the selling process, including prospecting, preparing, presenting, determining objections, handling objections, and closing a sale.
+The course will consist of learning sales principles and practicing these principles through role-playing.

 MKT 322 Sales Management